 Broome

-Broome is the southern gateway to the raw wilderness of the Kimberley.
-The town of Broome and the surrounding district has a resident population of 16,000 people, a number that triples in holiday season due to its picturesque sandy beaches and warm tropical weather.
+Broome is the southern gateway to the raw wilderness of the Kimberley and has a resident population of 16,000 people, a number that triples in holiday season due to its beaches, tropical weather and stunning sunsets.

-The Broome RCSWA office was one of the original sites set up in 2002.
-It is located in the Kimberley Aboriginal Medical Services (KAMS) offices, where students have most of their tutorials, and access to the library and internet.
+The RCSWA Broome office was one of the first sites to be established in 2002 and is located in the Kimberley Aboriginal Medical Services (KAMS) offices, where students have most of their tutorials and access to the library and WIFI.
+A total of 10 penultimate students and several final year students train with RCSWA Broome each year.

 Staff Profiles